kulraj97/cs6910-Assignment-2/README.md

 The wandb report link is:

-**Part 1**
+**Part A**
 1. Question 1
-    1. Here we have created a class CNN, which will return a model based on different parameters,which are passed.
+    1. Here we have created a class CNN, in this class we created a function "create_model" which will return a model based on different parameters which are passed to CNN class.
-    2. We have made a model and trained it on some random parameters, to check wheteher everything is working or not
+    2. Now we have made a model and we will train it on train data and
     3. Link for the .ipynb file:
 2. Question 2
     1. In this question, we have setup the sweep on the above code.